moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 executing planned trajectories.
 This interface sends the generated trajectory to the robot ROS 2 Controllers.

 MoveIt Controllers pane can be used to auto-generate the controllers to be used by MoveIt controller manager.
-The controllers' names should match the ROS 2 controllers configured in the previous step.
-The user interface is similar to the previous step.
+Ensure that the controller names match those configured in the previous  ROS 2 controller step.
+The user interface for this step is similar to the previous one.

 .. image:: moveit_controllers/setup_assistant_moveit_controllers.png
    :width: 700px